 - App data

 - Paid apps

-- Free apps not matched on Google Play
+- No charge apps not matched on the Play Store

 - In-app purchases